mratsim/nim-rmad/README.md

 ## Weaknesses
 In place operation of variables (including changing its value) is not supported.
 As Facebook says, it is a [hard](http://pytorch.org/docs/autograd.html#in-place-operations-on-variables) [matter](https://github.com/pytorch/pytorch/issues/823).

-## Status
-Matrices support is pending.

-As I am developing a ML library based on RMAD, API may (and probably will) change to suit my needs.

 ## Todo